Assistant Professor / Associate Professor - Media, Film or Entertainment Industry Studies

 - Contribute to the further development of the School’s programmes

-The successful applicant will have teaching experiences directly related to the areas of the media, film, creative and entertainment industries.
-He/ she will be able to demonstrate media and filmrelated historical and theoretical aspects to analyse the social phenomenon and media influences and understanding the industry practice.
+PERSONAL ATTRIBUTES: The successful applicant will have teaching experiences directly related to the areas of the media, film, creative and entertainment industries.
+He/ she will be able to demonstrate media and film related historical and theoretical aspects to analyse the social phenomenon and meda influences and understanding the industry practice.
 The candidate will also be a team player.

 - Teaching experience within a university, college or film school environment is required.